dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 * I decided to use `<figure>` markup for consistency, even when I didn’t have a caption
 * I wanted to visually hide the `figcaption` element so that the grid wouldn’t show the captions, but they would be available to screen readers.

-### Images responsiver configuration
+### Images Responsiver configuration

 All of this markup is generated by the Images Responsiver plugin.
-PhotoSwipe requires image dimensions to be specified, but since I’m using Netlify Large Media I don’t really have a set of predefined image derivatives/sizes.
-Instead I decided to focus on the most common aspect ratios for my images: 3:2 and 4:3 (and their vertical counterparts), 16:9, and 1:1.
-Defining those in the Images Responsiver config would allow me to add a CSS class that would allow me to specify image dimensions for PhotoSwipe.
+PhotoSwipe requires image dimensions to be specified, but since I’m using Netlify Large Media I don’t really have a set of build-time derivatives/sizes.[^4] Instead I decided to focus on the most common aspect ratios for my images: 3:2 and 4:3 (and their vertical counterparts), 16:9, and 1:1.
+Defining those in the Images Responsiver config would allow me to add a CSS class that mapped to a set of image dimensions for PhotoSwipe.

 Here’s an example of one entry from my **`images-responsiver-config.js`** file: